 FTP will allow to quickly move a file from the computer to the server of your website without going through the cPanel.
 You can also use FTP to transfer a backed up file from the server to your computer.
 On setting it up successfully, by providing the username hostname, password, and port by can log in easily.

 Recommended to read the Beginners Guide: 7 Ways To Speed Up Your WordPress Site

 5. WordPress WidgetsWidgets are the individual elements that can be included directly into the header, footer or the sidebar of your blog.
 These are added from the backend for improving the layout of your blog, creating extra areas for displaying some specific features and managing the advertisements.

 The popular widgets include features like displaying the post categories, newest posts, and latest comments, social media sharing buttons, and autoresponder opt-in forms.

 Most important you need to know 8 Serious WordPress Mistakes To Avoid While Creating a Website Beginner Make // Fix WordPress

 6. MySQLWordPress blogs have a major dependency on MySQL for all the information that is related to the blog.
 Most of the WordPress hosting services companies provide MySQL as the database server.
 It can be accessed easily in the cPanel that has been provided by the hosting company.
-By accessing MySQL database, you will be able to do the following things.
+By accessing a MySQL database, you will be able to do the following things.